 Failure on the part of the proctor to follow this procedure constitutes a breach in test security.
-The WTCS Fire Service Education Director shall revoke the approval of any proctor who compromises an examination.
-If the proctor is a certified Emergency Services Instructor, his/her certification may also be revoked.
+The WTCS Fire Service Education Director may revoke the approval of any proctor who compromises and examination.
+If the proctor is a certified Emergency Services Instructor, their certification may also be revoked.

-Policy Number and Name: Origin Date: Revision Date: Policy 24: Examination Accommodations 01/2014 05/2014
+Origin Date: Revision Date: Policy 24: Examination Accommodations 01/2014 05/2014